csexton/codeography.com/_posts/2012-01-13-navigating-the-command-line.markdown

 ## What do you use?

-What command line trick make your day happier?
+What command line tricks do you use to make your day happier?